 |---|---|

-In summary, a Deputyship Order is a vital legal mechanism for managing the affairs of individuals who have lost mental capacity without having an LPA.
-Understanding the role and responsibilities of a deputy is crucial for families navigating this complex process.
+In summary, a Deputyship Order is a vital legal mechanism for managing the affairs of individuals who have lost mental capacity without having an LPA in place.
+However, it is considerably more expensive, more time-consuming, and more intrusive than an LPA.
+Understanding the role and responsibilities of a deputy is crucial for families navigating this complex process — and it underscores why planning ahead with an LPA is always the better option.

 Key Differences Between LPA and Deputyship

-The primary differences between LPA and Deputyship lie in their application, authority, and the circumstances under which they are used.
-Understanding these differences is crucial for making an informed decision that suits the needs of the individual.
+The primary differences between LPA and Deputyship lie in their timing, who makes the decisions, the cost, and the level of court involvement.
+Understanding these differences is crucial for making an informed decision that suits the needs of the individual and their family.

 Control and Decision-Making Authority